mrstroz/yii2-wavecms-page/README.md

 -----------------

 #### Pages
 1. Add new rules to your urlManager.
-You can do it in one of your bootstrap classes
+You can do it in one of your `Bootstrap` classes

 ```php
 <?php